 See also Recommendations for the Treatment of the Disease of Addiction in Anesthesia Professionals and Students.

-- Resources to help create a substance use disorder policy including return to clinical practice considerations and contracts can be found at Substance Use Disorder Workplace Resources
+- Resources to help create a substance use disorder policy including disclosure and return to clinical practice considerations and contracts can be found at Substance Use Disorder Workplace Resources

 - Re-entry and Malpractice Insurance

 If you are a nurse anesthetist in recovery with any insurance needs, contact Diane Keegan, 800-343-1368, at AANA Insurance Services.
 All information provided to AANA Insurance Services will be kept confidential.
 She is very familiar with AANA Peer Assistance and has a great deal of experience in helping CRNAs who have potential underwriting issues.
 Even if she is not able to secure coverage for you through AANA Insurance Services, she will continue to work with you until you are able to find a coverage option.

 - NBCRNA Reentry Program (formerly Refresher Program) information and handbook